 Setting short-term goals is a great way to accomplish a small objective or work toward your larger business goals.
 But once you’ve set your goals, how do you keep track of progress?
-Say hello to short-term goals templates.Create template
+Say hello to short-term goals templates.Create your template

 Think about the last time you kicked off a project or set out to achieve a lofty goal.
 How did you feel?
 Excited?
 Nervous?